top of page

 Midway DC-9 at BKL.
 (George Mihalek-GeorgeM757 via flickr.com)

 Midway’s marketing pitch for Cleveland was “Call Midway and kiss Hopkins goodbye.”
 Less than a year later, however, Midway kissed Burke goodbye instead.
-It seems that the smaller airport on the shores of Lake Erie was subject to fog and other adverse weather conditions, and did not have a precision instrument landing system that caused 33 Midway flights to divert to CLE during the winter season.
+It seems that the smaller airport on the shores of Lake Erie was subject to fog and other adverse weather conditions and did not have a precision instrument landing system that caused 33 Midway flights to divert to CLE during the winter season.
 This caused the airline to incur additional costs in moving passengers between the airports as well as flight delays.

 Midway had already been forced to move to Hopkins May 1, 1980, while the main runway at BKL was being resurfaced.
 Passenger surveys did not show a strong preference for BKL over CLE, so the airline decided not to move back to the downtown airport.
 This kindled renewed debate on the future role of Burke Lakefront airport which consistently operated in the red and was (and is still today) subsidized by Hopkins.